unparalleled-js/docs-1/features/handling-csv-files.md

 For more information on working with list, see [here](/features/list-management.md)

-### Parsing CSV files via external parser
+## Parsing CSV files via external parser
-Certain connectors have triggers/actions that parse CSV content.
+Certain connectors have triggers/actions that can parse CSV content.
 The [Box connector](/connectors/box.md) has this capability.
 You can simply listen to **new CSV files** and parse them via the same trigger.

 ![CSV file parsing in Box trigger](/assets/images/features/handling-csv-files/csv-file-parsing-recipe.png) *CSV file parsing in Box trigger.
 See the sample recipe [here](https://www.workato.com/recipes/485023)*

-#### Input field
+### Input field
 Similarly, input the header line for the CSV in the **Field names**.
 This is necessary to generate datapills in the output.

 ![Define expected columns in CSV](/assets/images/features/handling-csv-files/define-expected-csv-columns.png) *Defining the expected columns in the CSV files that the recipe will pick up.
-[Example recipe](https://www.workato.com/recipes/485023)*
+[Example recipe](https://www.workato.com/recipes/485023).*

-> Note - even if you have CSV files with other schema and different header lines in the selected folder and sub-folders, the **New CSV file** trigger will pick up those CSV files as well and attempt to process them with the header specified.
+> This trigger picks out all new CSV files regardless if they share the same schema or header lines.
 This may lead to job errors or bad data being moved into your app.
-Ensure that you're only picking up the files you want by keeping all the relevant CSV files in the monitored folder, or by adding a trigger filter to filter only files to pick up.
+If you have shared folders or sub-folders, ensure that only relevant CSV files are stored there or add a trigger filter to specify which files to pick up.

-#### Output field
+### Output field
-The output from the **Box CSV parser** is the the same as the output from **CSV by Workato**.
+The output from the **Box CSV parser** is the same as the output from **CSV by Workato**.
 The columns in the CSV content (as defined in the trigger) will show up as usable variables which can be used to map into subsequent recipe steps.

 Similarly, run a **repeat action** to iterate through the list of CSV rows.